Overview

 Motivations

-• Science-backed insights: Wants to understand the direct impact of actions on mental health.
+Science-backed insights: Wants to know the impact of actions on mental health.

-• Small wins: Prefers quick, achievable goals that lead to a sense of accomplishment.
+Small wins: Prefers quick, actionable, and achievable goals

 Goals